-Figure 1 - Giving and receiving feedback includes being aware of body language and facial expressions
+Figure 3.1 Giving and receiving feedback includes being aware of body language and facial expressions.

-Effective feedback should let the receiver know which behaviour or performance is desired and which is not.
+Effective feedback should let the receiver know which behaviour or performance is desired, and which is not.
 It should allow both the giver and the receiver the opportunity to ask questions and get further clarification, and it can result in discussions that can benefit both parties.

 Effective feedback can also lead to advice or recommendations on how to handle an issue or situation better in the future.

-As an apprentice, you should receive a lot of feedback from your employer, supervisor, coworkers, and even clients.
-You'll get feedback on the job site, and if you work for a larger company you may also have a performance review that will provide you with feedback.
-Should you not be receiving any feedback, take the initiative to ask your employer or co-workers to comment on your performance.
+As an apprentice, you should receive a lot of feedback from your employer, supervisor, co- workers, and even clients.
+You'll get feedback on the job site, and if you work for a larger company, you may also have a performance review that will provide you with feedback.
+Feedback on your work will allow you to assess your strengths and weaknesses and make adjustments as necessary to improve where needed.
+Feedback, when provided correctly, is an invaluable tool to your growth as an apprentice.
+Should you not be receiving any feedback, take the initiative to ask your employer or coworkers to comment on your performance.

-Constructive criticism
+Constructive Criticism